 Short and Sweet Isn’t Going to Work

-How many of you answer the question as quickly as possible with this response…
+Do you try and answer the question as quickly as possible with this response…

 “I am [insert your job title] with [insert your company name].”